 Psychiatrists must attend medical school.
 After completing medical school, they complete a four-year psychiatric residency during which they learn about the diagnosis and treatment of mental health conditions.
 Psychiatric residencies are frequently completed at psychiatric hospitals, inpatient rehabilitation facilities, or on psychiatric wards at general hospitals.

 What Can Psychiatrists Specialize In?

 Psychiatrists may choose to specialize in a number of fields, including:

 - Neuropsychiatry – The study of the neurological basis of psychiatric conditions.

 - Addiction Psychiatry – The medical treatment of addiction.

 - Child Psychiatry – The treatment of psychiatric disorders in children and adolescents.

 - Forensic Psychiatry – The study of psychiatry and the law, which may include evaluation of defendants to determine if they are competent to stand trial.

 Criticisms of Psychiatry

-Both private practice and institutionally-affiliated psychiatrists are likely to prescribe various medications for addressing mental health issues as they arise.
-While such medications are capable of helping some people to recover from difficult events or circumstances and may aid daily functioning, many modern professionals suggest that a combination of these top medications along with good psychotherapy, or therapeutic services alone, can yield the best results.
-Psychiatry services are nevertheless a powerful resource for helping people overcome their darkest challenges, even if they ultimately serve as stepping-stones to other treatment options.
+The field of psychiatry—and psychiatrists themselves—are perhaps the most frequently criticized mental health practitioners.
+Even among mental health specialists, psychiatrists may be criticized as being too quick to prescribe medication, too slow to look at lifestyle and environmental factors that contribute to mental health conditions, and too wedded to the medical model of psychological treatment.
+Several advocacy groups have focused on perceived overmedication of children in particular.
+Both private practice and institutionally affiliated psychiatrists are likely to prescribe various medications for addressing mental health issues as they arise.
+While such medications are capable of helping some people to recover from difficult events or circumstances and may aid daily functioning, many modern professionals suggest that a combination of medication with good psychotherapy, or therapeutic services alone, can yield the best results.